mayank-dotcom/Me_bot/README.md

 ---

 ## Example Flow
-1. User says: “Hey VoiceMate, what’s the weather like today?”
+1. User says: “Hey Me_Bot, what’s the weather like today?”
-2. VoiceMate recognizes speech and converts it to text.
+2. Me_Bot recognizes speech and converts it to text.
 3. The backend processes the request and queries OpenAI for the answer.
 4. The response is read aloud: “It’s 26°C and partly cloudy in your area.”